The final will be held on Sunday November 17th at St Paul’s Girls’ School, Hammersmith, London at 2.00pm

 First Prize – £300 sponsored by Catherine Lambert

 Second Prize – £200 sponsored by Catherine Lambert Third Prize – £100 sponsored by Coral Gould

 Marian Lines prize of £200 for the best spoken element

 The competition will be in two stages.

-The final will be held on Saturday, 17th November at Chetham’s Music School, Manchester from 2.00pm until 4.00pm.
+The final will be held on Sunday, 17th November at St Paul’s Grils’ School, Hammersmith, London from 2.00pm until 4.00pm.
 The winner of the competition will be offered a masterclass for their school or college from an AESS member in addition to the prize.

 A nominal, non-refundable, entry fee of £15.00 is charged to cover administrative expenses.
 Entries must be made on the official forms provided and must be received no later than Friday, October 25th.